Monik789/CS1810---Software-Implementation/README.md

-#README
+ # Brunel City London Airport
-a small booking system for Brunel Airport.
+a flight booking system for Brunel City London Airport.
-#USAGE

-#FAQ
+ ### USAGE
+There is very little reusability in this project - most of the components have been designed with a narrow focus, thus making the project too specific to be adapted to other needs.
+## FAQ

+## CHANGELOG
+###### yyyy/mm/dd

+- 2022/02/10 : added costing capabilities